aidanMellin/discordBot/README.md

 There are some cool functionalities of this bot.
 The default trigger command is '~'

+Status Update:
+    This app will update the status of the bot to a series of keywords that are determined by the day of the week

 Help:
     Custom help message that is separated into tiers.